Halloween advice for residents

 - You have the right to say no to trick or treaters.

-- If you do not wish to take part, display a “Sorry no trick or treaters” poster (often available to download from your local police or local authority website) and do not open the door.
+- If you don't wish to take part, display a “Sorry no trick or treaters” poster (often available to download from your local police or local authority website) and don't open the door.

 - Use a spy hole or window to see who is at your door before answering and don’t answer to anyone you don’t know.